FrancoRosa/python-restserver/README.md

 ![Demo](img/demo.gif)

-Select a file from the *db* folder, select the solve method, then python button to request a response
+Select a file from the *DB* folder, select the solve method, then python button to request a response

 ## Built With